Kaiji: Ultimate Survivor

 Kaiji: Ultimate Survivor is a Japanese anime television series, based on Gambling Apocalypse: Kaiji, the first part of the manga series Kaiji by Nobuyuki Fukumoto.
 Produced by Nippon Television, D.N.
 Dream Partners, VAP and Madhouse, the series was directed by Yuzo Sato, with Hideo Takayashiki handling series composition, Haruhito Takada designing the characters and Hideki Taniuchi composing the music.
 The story centers on Kaiji Itō, an impoverished young man, and his misadventures around gambling.

 The anime was announced by Kodansha's Weekly Young Magazine in 2007.
 The series was broadcast on Nippon TV from October 3, 2007, and April 2, 2008.
 Its 26 episodes were collected into nine DVDs, released by VAP between January 23 and September 26, 2008.
 VAP re-released all the episodes on a DVD box set on October 7, 2009.
 The opening theme is a cover of the Blue Hearts' song "Mirai wa Bokura no te no Naka" (未来は僕らの手の中), by Masato Hagiwara (credited as Kaiji) with Red Bonchiris, and the ending theme is "Makeinu-tachi no Requiem" (負け犬達のレクイエム, Makeinu-tachi no Rekuiemu), written, composed and performed by Hakuryu.

 In the United States, Kaiji: Ultimate Survivor was streamed on the Joost service in December 2008.
 In July 2013, Crunchyroll announced the streaming rights to the series.
 In November 2020, Sentai Filmworks announced that they have licensed the series for streaming on select digital outlets and home video release.
 It was released in Japanese with English subtitles on Blu-ray Disc on April 20, 2021.
-An English dub for the first nine episodes premiered on Hidive on November 28, 2022; episodes 10–15 premiered on February 21, 2023.
+An English dub for the first nine episodes premiered on Hidive on November 28, 2022; episodes 10–15 premiered on February 21, 2023; and episodes 16–26 premiered on August 4 of the same year.
+A Blu-ray Disc set containing all episodes of Kaiji: Ultimate Survivor, with both the English dub and the original Japanese audio with English subtitles, was released on December 10, 2024.
+Anime Limited released a "Collector's Blu-ray" edition of Kaiji: Ultimate Survivor in the United Kingdom and Ireland on December 18, 2023.